 Bingo Pinballs

-The guys were asking Don how did they test out the machines, did they have someone play them before shipping or what.
+In the Don Hooker interview the guys asked Don how did they test out the machines, did they have someone play them before shipping or what.

 Don started talking about how he designed automated test equipment so they could check out the modules, cable harnesses, and backboxes while they were being built.
 He thinks they were the first to use automated test equipment, even beating the Japanese.